tf4482/acst-dl/README.md

 ### Automatic MP3 Tagging 🏷️

-The script automatically updates MP3 metadata tags after downloading:
+The script automatically updates MP3 metadata tags after downloading to improve sortability in media players:
 - **Album tag**: Set to the folder name where the MP3 is downloaded (e.g., "Podcast Name 1")
 - **Track number tag**: Automatically set based on the numbering in the generated .txt file (1, 2, 3, etc.)
+- **Release date tag**: Set to format `YYYY-MM-XX` where YYYY is current year, MM is current month, and XX is the track number (e.g., `2025-08-01`, `2025-08-02`)
+- **Always overwrite**: All tags are forcefully updated on every run to ensure consistency
+- **Media player compatibility**: Track numbers and release dates enable proper chronological sorting in various media players
 - **ID3 tag support**: Uses the mutagen library for robust MP3 tag handling
 - **Automatic tag creation**: Adds ID3 tags to files that don't have them
 - **Existing file support**: Updates tags for both new downloads and previously downloaded files